 Police and demonstrators clashed in New York yesterday (Sunday) during an attempt to disrupt the annual Puerto Rico Day parade.

-Police and demonstrators clashed in New York yesterday (Sunday) during an attempt to disrupt the annual Puerto Rico Day parade.
+Background: Police and demonstrators clashed in New York yesterday (Sunday) during an attempt to disrupt the annual Puerto Rico Day parade.
 Five hundred young militants waded in with bricks and bottles.
 Several police were injured before breaking up the trouble.

 Later, police said the troublemakers were a faction of the city's large Puerto Rican population calling themselves The Young Lords and that they were piqued at not being able to lead the parade up Fifth Avenue.
 The demonstrators, on the other hand, said they were objecting to U.S. colonialisation in their homeland.